sarowa36/videosite/readme.md

 # Introduction
 I started to produce this project arbitraril and currently not finish.
-You can [check (I have a problem with my host service.
-I will solve it as soon as possible)](http://sarowa36.com.tr) live example.
+You can [check (the instant messaging feature is not working properly due to the policies of the hosting company)](http://sarowa36.com.tr) live example.
 Based from [Turkish Movie Website](https://www.turkanime.co/).
 Please if you have any recommandation share with me.

 # Features Im Working On
  - LazyLoad ( Message :white_check_mark:, Content :x:)